 The last time I flew with this airline was on a one-way trip to Bangkok from KUL.
-This time round, I decided to do a return just in case my outbound leg gets equipment change and also a chance to fly on another aircraft of the same type to add more registration to my flight logbook.
+This time around, I decided to do a return just in case my outbound leg gets equipment change and also a chance to fly on another aircraft of the same type to add more registration to my flight logbook.
 For more information on this, do read my part 1.
 Since this flight was departing in the early afternoon, I decided to stay a night in Bangkok so that I could enjoy a day more in the city.
-Holiday is coming to an end, its always fast when you are having fun and this was not an exception.
+The holiday is coming to an end, its always fast when you are having fun and this was not an exception.
 This flight would be different from my previous as it would be a day flight, that means lots of photos opportunities especially taking window-shots.
 I chose seat 8K so that I could take photos of the engines and wings.
-Later on, I wanted to change to 10K (Thanks goodness, the website rejected my request - no matter how many times I tried) I was extremely annoyed with the website but it turned out to be a blessing in disguise.
+Later on, I wanted to change to 10K (Thank goodness, the website rejected my request - no matter how many times I tried) I was extremely annoyed with the website but it turned out to be a blessing in disguise.
 If I had gotten seat 10K, I wouldn't be able to take a photo like this.
 I feel that row 6 or 7 would be better.

 Parking beside Jetstar Pacific which is based in Vietnam.
 Finally, this airline is in Jetstar's livery after the airline has been operating the aircraft without one for many months due to Vietnamese aviation authority's restriction but I guess that has been lifted.